 6. Cinnamon Rolls

-Use your prepared two-ingredient dough to make deliciously decadent cinnamon rolls!
+Use your prepared dough to make deliciously decadent cinnamon rolls!
 Just roll the dough out into a square shape, brush with melted butter, then sprinkle with the filling from your favorite cinnamon roll recipe.
-(Snag the recipe for my mom’s famous cinnamon rolls at this link!)
+(Snag the recipe for my mom’s famous cinnamon rolls at this link.)

-What would you make with a batch of two-ingredient dough?
+What would you make first using 2 ingredient dough?